Barretts Cove Cliff Rock Climbing

 Weather station 4.7 miles from here

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Barretts Cove Cliff:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Barretts Cove Cliff:

 Old Spice 5.6 4c 14 V 12 S 4b